 About 15% of men often report clinically significant urinary incontinence, while 70% of men report clinically relevant erectile dysfunction.

-These results suggest that long-term outcome for robotic prostatectomy may follow similar partner to open surgery and conventional laparoscopy.
+These results suggest that long-term outcomes for robotic prostatectomy may follow similar partners to open surgery and conventional laparoscopy.

 A survey of men who underwent radical prostatectomy showed that two years after surgery, more than 50% of the participants still had issues with erectile function (Litwin et al., 2001).